Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Methodology

+Following the Lens Model in cognitive psychology, humans infer the state of latent objectives based on observable cues $C$.
+In Chinese short-form CNLG, given a user query $U$ containing $m$ personalized creative constraints, the true satisfaction of user requirements is hard to directly observe through a short outcome $y$ as the only cue.
+We introduce the corresponding explanations $e=\{e_1, e_2, \dots, e_m\}$ as extra cues to help improve its quality and explainability.
+In Chinese short-form CNLG, it is crucial to construct reliable explanations to understand and guide the optimization of creative results.
+Therefore, we view Chinese short-form CNLG as HMO, which aims to optimize explicit user-specific objectives (EUOs), implicit explanation reliability objectives (IROs), and the trade-offs between them.
+As a result, HMO can be formulated as:

+where $\theta$ is a dynamic optimization parameter. $F_{\text{EUO}}(y,e)$ measures the satisfaction of the explicit user-specific objectives, while $F_{\text{IRO}}(y,e)$ evaluates the reliability of the explanations $e$.

-In our work, we design a training-free and multi-agent collaborative architecture, NAMeGEn, to reach this aim.
-The overview of NAMeGEn is shown in Fig.~\ref{fig_02}.
-Our pipeline is collaboratively executed by three intelligent agents, including the Multi-Objective Manager (MOM) $A_\text{M}$, the Multi-Objective Generator (MOG) $A_\text{G}$, and the Multi-Objective Evaluator (MOE) $A_\text{E}$ (as shown in the green block of Fig.~\ref{fig_02}).
-Next, we divide the whole pipeline into two stages. \textbf{The first stage} is multi-objective information preparation (see steps 1.1 and 1.2 in Fig.~\ref{fig_02}).
-It covers task analysis, key information extraction and expansion, EUO description, and interpretability requirement design, aiming to build a solid foundation for hybrid multi-objective generation.
-This stage is completed by collaboration between MOM $A_\text{M}$ and MOE $A_\text{E}$. \textbf{The second stage} is dynamic iterative objective optimization (see steps 2 and 3 in Fig.~\ref{fig_02}).
-In this stage, MOG $A_\text{G}$ drafts a creative output using information from MOM $A_\text{M}$, then dynamically and iteratively refines it based on MOE $A_\text{E}$'s evaluation and feedback against EUOs and IIOs.
-This way of optimization helps to progressively refine the CNLG by balancing hybrid multi-objectives.
-Next, we elaborate on each stage in detail.
+In our work, we design a training-free multi-agent architecture, MAGIC-HMO, to address the HMO problem via an explanation-oriented strategy.
+Our pipeline is executed by three intelligent agents, including Multi-Objective Manager (MOM) $A_\text{M}$, Multi-Objective Generator (MOG) $A_\text{G}$, and Multi-Objective Evaluator (MOE) $A_\text{E}$ (green block of Figure~\ref{fig_02}).
+The pipeline consists of two stages. \textbf{Stage 1: Information enhancement} (steps 1.1–1.2 in Figure~\ref{fig_02}) is performed by MOM $A_\text{M}$ and MOE $A_\text{E}$ to prepare heterogeneous information for multi-objective generation. \textbf{Stage 2: Explanation-oriented dynamic iterative optimization} (steps 2–3 in Figure~\ref{fig_02}) iteratively refines the output by optimizing explanations.
+Specifically, MOG $A_\text{G}$ first generates a draft using information from MOM $A_\text{M}$, which is then adaptively refined based on MOE $A_\text{E}$'s feedback on EUOs and IROs.
+Next, we describe each stage in detail.